robiparvez/activity-tracker-desktop/desktop/DESKTOP-README.md

 1. **Settings Configuration**
    - Navigate to the Settings tab
    - Enter your decryption key from ActivityTracker
-   - Enter your employee ID
+   - Enter your host name
    - Click "Save Configuration"

 2. **Refresh Data**